 - Monthly subsidy programs, including public housing operating subsidies, housing choice voucher subsidies, and multifamily assistance contracts, but only for as long as funding remains available.

-Owners or developers who are waiting for HUD approvals in order to proceed with their refinancing and/or acquisition, such as approval of HAP Assignment or a Mark-Up-to-Market HAP Contract renewal request, will be on hold until HUD returns to normal operations.
+Owners or developers who are waiting for HUD approvals in order to proceed with their refinancing and/or acquisition, such as approval of HAP Assignment or a Mark-Up-to-Market HAP Contract renewal request, would be on hold until HUD returns to normal operations.

 Impact to subsidy contracts